-Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2023 - 2025: Describe any actions that will be taken to maintain full participation in PRISM and any ITD activities.

 As of 10/1/2020, Arizona meets all the requirements for Full Participation in PRISM.

 As of 10/21/2020, Arizona has passed the virtual audit and was informed we are fully PRISM compliant by the FMCSA.